 - In case of a tie, the District or State winner may be determined by tie-breaking bonus questions from the County Agent Assessment Score Sheet.
 If a tie remains, judges have the option to call for interviews.
 Participants will be interviewed individually either in person or by a video conferencing system (e.g., Zoom).
 Judges will ask each participant questions about their food plot project.
 Although there is no time limit, the expected length of the interview is less than 10 minutes.

 - The top State Junior and Senior winners from the previous year are not eligible to win awards or recognition in the same division for the current project year, but they are encouraged to participate.
+After not competing for one year, they are eligible to compete again in the same division.

 Plot Requirements & Recommendations